 Canoe Access Development Fund

-To date, the CADF program has funded improvements at more than 35 locations across our region, working with a variety of partners including watershed associations, local government, economic development organizations and state agencies.
+To date, the CADF program has funded improvements at more than 45 locations across our region, working with a variety of partners including watershed associations, local government, economic development organizations and state agencies.
+We are working with our partners on new projects that will improve canoe and kayak access to the region’s waterways through this fund in 2018.